junxit/us-congress-bills-111/metadata.md

 - 2010-07-20 — Ms. Lofgren, Zoe moved to suspend the rules and pass the bill, as amended.
 - 2010-07-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5784)
 - 2010-07-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5784)
+- 2010-07-21 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.